Arm Lift, Brachioplasty in Scottsdale and Phoenix, AZ

 Risks and Recovery from an Arm Lift:

 Brachioplasty is usually an outpatient procedure.
 The results of the arm lift are apparent immediately.
 There will be some swelling and bruising, though for a few weeks.
 You should refrain from strenuous exercise and other rigorous tasks until you are medically cleared.
 A compression garment will be necessary for a few weeks so that the skin adheres to the underlying tissues.
 Brachioplasty surgery has a very low incidence of complications.
-Possible but rare complications associated with an arm lift include: seroma, hematoma and/or scarring, and/or infection.
+Rare but possible complications associated with an arm lift include: seroma, hematoma and/or scarring, and/or infection.